• Skip to primary navigation

 Vegan Dinuguan

-This Dinuguan recipe is pork-free, savory, and rich in taste and pairs best with steamed rice or white rice puto!
-It’s is a healthy version of the original recipe, but still packed with the delicious flavors of the authentic Dinuguan.
+This Vegan Dinuguan is a bold and delicious adaptation of the traditional Filipino pork blood stew!
+This recipe is pork-free, savory, and rich in taste, and pairs best with Filipino rice cake (puto) or hot steamed rice!
+It's a healthier version of the original recipe, but still packed with the delicious traditional flavor of dinuguan!

 authentic pork free dinuguan in a bowl